 The aim of this series is for us to share with you the key points we gathered from audience members who have never or are considering applying AI that might be relevant to your current AI plans (if any).
 Above all, we will also share key concerns made by audience members in relation to AI’s security, privacy, ethics and social impact.
-Make sure you follow us to stay notified about our future events and Q&A posts by subscribing to our spam-free newsletters.
+Make sure you follow us to stay notified about our future events and Q&A posts.
 Also, you are very welcome to contact us with your questions and concerns as well.
 We are here to help.

 In June 2019, I was invited to a great gathering of businesses and academics at the University of Leicester Innovation Hub, discussing why it is vital for businesses of all sizes, and in all markets, to start investing in AI right now or face serious challenges ahead.
 It was more of an interactive speech and I led it by asking the audience a very simple question: “When I say AI, what’s the first thing that comes to your mind?”